SuboptimalEng/orbital/README.md

 # 🛰 Orbital - Video File Browser

-A desktop app that allows you to search, filter, and preview video files on your computer - like YouTube for your local file system.
+Orbital is an _open-source_, _local-first_ desktop app that allows you to search, filter, and preview video files on your computer - like YouTube for your local file system.

-# Gumroad Guide
+## Demo

-## Demo Gif
+## Images

 ## Features